techbillies/taprssexp/source/_posts/2017-10-01-writing-a-simple-rest-web-service-in-purescript-p.markdown

 [<span class="ex">2017-09-30</span> 16:03:46.635] DEBUG Deleted user 3
 [<span class="ex">2017-09-30</span> 16:05:03.805] DEBUG HTTP: GET /v1/users</code></pre></div>
 <h2 id="conclusion">Conclusion<a href="#conclusion" class="ref-link"></a><a href="#top" class="top-link" title="Back to top"></a></h2>
 <p>In this tutorial we learned how to create a simple JSON REST web service written in Purescript with persistence, validation, configuration and logging.
 The complete code for this tutorial can be found in <a href="https://github.com/abhin4v/ps-simple-rest-service" target="_blank" rel="noopener">github</a>.
-This post can be discussed on <a href="https://www.reddit.com/r/purescript/comments/73gc9g/writing_a_simple_rest_service_in_purescript_part/" target="_blank" rel="noopener">r/purescript</a>.</p><div class="author">
+This post can be discussed on <a href="https://www.reddit.com/r/purescript/comments/73gc9g/writing_a_simple_rest_service_in_purescript_part/" target="_blank" rel="noopener">r/purescript</a>.</p><p>If you liked this post, please <a href="https://abhinavsarkar.net/posts/ps-simple-rest-service-2/#comment-container">leave a comment</a>.</p><div class="author">
   <img src="https://nilenso.com/images/people/abhinav-200.png" style="width: 96px; height: 96;">
   <span style="position: absolute; padding: 32px 15px;">
     <i>Original post by <a href="http://twitter.com/abhin4v">Abhinav Sarkar</a> - check out <a href="https://abhinavsarkar.net">All posts on abhinavsarkar.net</a></i>